 Vision and Values

-Eastrop Infant and Southfield Junior Schools share an Executive Head Teacher and Academy Committee.
+Eastrop Infant and Southfield Junior Schools are the founding members of Grove Learning Trust.
 Although we are two, stand alone academies, we have formed a special partnership in which we make the best use of our resources so that the children receive an excellent and seamless education throughout their primary years.
 Together, Eastrop and Southfield share a vision, set by our Governors in March 2018.

 Our partnership will be recognised locally and nationally as a beacon of educational excellence.